localgovdrupal/docs/docs/src/content/features/workflow.md

 A common workflow would be:

-1. A Contributor creates a new piece of content and saves it as Draft
+1. A Contributor creates a new piece of content and saves it as _Draft_
-2. They return to the content and finish it and save it as Ready for Review
+2. They return to the content and finish it and save it as _Needs review_
 3. An Editor reviews the content and either:
-    1. Publishes it,
+    1. _Publishes_ it,
-    2. Suggests some amendments and returns it to Draft.
+    2. Suggests some amendments and returns it to _Draft_.

 ### Draft

-When content is in the Draft state it will appear in the "Moderated content" admin screen.
+When content is in the _Draft_ state it will appear in the "Moderated content" admin screen.

 Visit **Admin > Content > Moderated content**

 ### Needs Review

-When content is in the Needs Review state it will appear in the "Approvals dashboard".
+When content is in the _Needs Review_ state it will appear in the "Approvals dashboard".

 Visit **Admin > Content > Approvals dashboard**